 For solvents, we typically buy 4 to 20-litre bulk quantities, then for

-usage, use those to fill 1-litre glass bottles or the smaller, 100-millilitre
+usage, use those to fill 1-litre glass bottles or the smaller, 100- to

-containers.
-The final size is determined by how dangerous they are, and
+300-millilitre containers.
+The final size is determined by how dangerous

-also by how much of a problem is presented by contamination of the bigger
+they are, and also by how much of a problem is presented by contamination

-containers.
-Generally, we prefer that methanol, lacquer thinner and ketone
+of the bigger containers.
+Generally, we prefer that methanol, lacquer

-not be contaminated during service, so we dispense them from 1-litre or
+thinner and ketone not be contaminated during service, so we dispense them

-250-ml bottles and keep the bigger ones for storage only.
-Should the
+from 250-ml or smaller bottles, and then keep the bigger ones for storage

-smaller ones become contaminated it only affects a little amount of the
+only.
+Should the smaller ones become contaminated it only affects a little